Services

 Integrated Urgent Care Service

-- A new Clinical Assessment Service (CAS) giving the public and health professionals access to clinical advice
+• A Clinical Assessment Service (CAS) giving the public and health professionals access to clinical advice

-The service will be provided by Gloucestershire Health and Care NHS Foundation Trust in a partnership with social enterprise organisation Integrated Care 24 (IC24), who currently deliver services such as 111 in other areas of England.
+The service is provided by Gloucestershire Health and Care NHS Foundation Trust in a partnership with social enterprise organisation Integrated Care 24 (IC24).

 Frequently Asked Questions (FAQs)

-The service will be managed from Edward Jenner Court, in Brockworth.
-However, IC24 call takers will work remotely and clinical advisers may also work remotely or from other Trust bases.
-Face to face out of hours appointments will be offered at some of our Minor Injury and Illness Units (Stroud, Cirencester and Forest of Dean) as well as at Gloucestershire Royal Hospital, Cheltenham General Hospital and, when appropriate, in people’s own homes.
+The service is managed from Edward Jenner Court, in Brockworth.
+However, IC24 call takers work remotely and clinical advisers may also work remotely or from other Trust bases.
+Face to face out of hours appointments are offered at some of our Minor Injury and Illness Units (Stroud, Cirencester and Forest of Dean) as well as at Gloucestershire Royal Hospital, Cheltenham General Hospital and, when appropriate, in people’s own homes.

 Locations for face to face appointments (when appropriate) are: